What Is a Good P/E Ratio? (By Industry, With Examples)

 Understanding the Price-to-Earnings (P/E) Ratio

-The P/E ratio (price-to-earnings ratio) tells you how much investors are paying for each dollar of a company’s earnings.
-In formula form, P/E = Share Price ÷ Earnings Per Share (EPS).
+The P/E ratio (price-to-earnings ratio) tells you how much investors are paying for each dollar of a company's earnings.
+In formula form:

 Calculating the P/E ratio is straightforward.
 Here are the steps:

-- Divide the Share Price by EPS: If that company’s current stock price is $120, then P/E = $120 ÷ $5 = 24.
-In this example, the stock’s P/E ratio is 24.
+2. Divide the Share Price by EPS: If that company's current stock price is $120, then P/E = $120 / $5 = 24.
 This tells us the stock is trading at 24 times its earnings.
-Another way to interpret this: investors are paying $24 for each $1 of the company’s earnings.

 What Is Considered a "Good" P/E Ratio?

-When is a P/E ratio “good”?
-The truth is, there’s no single magic number.
-A “good” P/E ratio depends on context – the company’s industry, the overall market, and the company’s growth prospects all matter.
-That said, we can discuss some general benchmarks and guidelines to help you understand the range of P/E ratios.
+When is a P/E ratio "good"?
+The truth is, there is no single magic number.
+A "good" P/E ratio depends on context: the company's industry, the overall market, and the company's growth prospects all matter.
+That said, we can discuss some general benchmarks and guidelines.

 In more recent years, P/E ratios have trended higher than the 20th-century historical average.
 Many investors consider a P/E in the range of roughly 20 to 25 to be a typical average in modern market conditions.
-In fact, financial analysts often cite that any P/E ratio below about 20-25 could be considered “good” or at least acceptable in terms of not being overpriced.
-For example, if the market average is around 22, a stock with a P/E of 18 might catch a value investor’s attention as potentially cheap relative to the market.
-On the other hand, a stock with a P/E of 30+ might be viewed as expensive unless it has high growth to justify it.
+Financial analysts often cite that any P/E ratio below about 20-25 could be considered "good" or at least acceptable in terms of not being overpriced.

-It’s important to note that market-wide P/E ratios fluctuate over time.
+It is important to note that market-wide P/E ratios fluctuate over time.
 During bull markets, overall P/Es often rise; during recessions, earnings can fall and make P/Es look very high even if stock prices drop.
 For instance, in the last 20 years the P/E of the S&P 500 has swung from as low as about 13 to over 100 at extreme points.
-(The extremely high P/E occurred in early 2009 when earnings plunged during the recession, driving the ratio up despite lower stock prices.)
-This illustrates that a “good” P/E must be interpreted in context – a very high P/E might be temporary or misleading if earnings are temporarily depressed.
+The extremely high P/E occurred in early 2009 when earnings plunged during the recession, driving the ratio up despite lower stock prices.

 P/E Ratios by Industry: Why They Vary

 P/E ratios can vary drastically by industry.
-What counts as a “good” P/E in one sector could be completely different in another.
+What counts as a "good" P/E in one sector could be completely different in another.
 This is because industries have different typical growth rates, risk profiles, and business models.
-Here’s a look at how P/Es differ across sectors:
+Here is a look at how P/Es differ across sectors:

 High-Tech and Growth Industries

 These tend to have higher P/E ratios on average.
 Investors in tech, biotech, or internet sectors are often willing to pay a premium for future growth.
-For example, the technology sector in the U.S. has an average P/E around the mid-20s, and many software or internet companies often trade at 30+ times earnings.
-In one analysis, technology companies had an industry average P/E of about 26.
+The technology sector in the U.S. has an average P/E around the mid-20s, and many software or internet companies often trade at 30+ times earnings.
 High-growth tech giants can have even higher multiples.
-It’s not unusual to see popular tech stocks with P/E ratios well above 30 or 40 when growth expectations are strong.
+It is not unusual to see popular tech stocks with P/E ratios well above 30 or 40 when growth expectations are strong.

 Energy (Oil & Gas)

 Traditional energy companies often have lower P/E ratios.
 These businesses are cyclical and subject to commodity price swings, so investors tend to pay less for each dollar of earnings.
-For instance, the oil and gas industry in a recent period had an average P/E of around 6 – extremely low compared to the market.
-That was partly due to strong earnings when oil prices spiked, making the stocks look cheap on a trailing earnings basis.
+The oil and gas industry in a recent period had an average P/E of around 6, extremely low compared to the market.
 A P/E in the single digits is common for oil producers, especially when their earnings are at a cyclical high.
-So, an oil company might look “cheap” with a P/E of 8 – but in that industry, single-digit P/Es are normal and not necessarily a sign of a bargain.
-(It could even signal peak earnings.)
+An oil company might look "cheap" with a P/E of 8, but in that industry, single-digit P/Es are normal and not necessarily a sign of a bargain.
+It could even signal peak earnings.

 Financial Services (Banks)

 Banks and insurance companies also typically sport low P/E ratios, often in the low teens or single digits.
 Their growth is modest and tied to interest rates and economic cycles.
-For example, in early 2025 the diversified banking industry in the U.S. had an average P/E under 8.
-It’s not uncommon for large banks to trade with P/Es around 10–12 in a normal environment.
-Thus, a bank stock with a P/E of 8 or 9 might be considered attractive relative to history, whereas a tech stock with that P/E would be extraordinarily low (and possibly a red flag that something is wrong!).
+In early 2025, the diversified banking industry in the U.S. had an average P/E under 8.
+A bank stock with a P/E of 8 or 9 might be considered attractive relative to history, whereas a tech stock with that P/E would be extraordinarily low.

 Consumer Staples and Retail

 Consumer staples companies (like food, beverage, household product makers) often have moderate P/Es, typically somewhere in the high teens to 20s.
-These are stable, slow-growing businesses but with steady demand, so investors are willing to pay a bit more for stability.
-For instance, Coca-Cola, a classic consumer staples stock, has a P/E around 23–24 in 2025, which is in line with the broader market.
+These are stable, slow-growing businesses but with steady demand.
+Coca-Cola, a classic consumer staples stock, has a P/E around 23-24 in 2025, which is in line with the broader market.
 Retail companies can range widely: a high-growth e-commerce retailer might have a high P/E, while a slow-growth brick-and-mortar retailer might have a low P/E.

 Utilities

-Utility companies (electric, gas, water utilities) generally have lower P/E ratios.
+Utility companies generally have lower P/E ratios.
 They are regulated, with stable but slow-growing earnings, so historically their P/Es are often in the low-teens or even single digits.
-For example, many utility stocks often trade with P/E ratios around 10 to 20 depending on the interest rate environment.
-(When interest rates are low, investors pay more for utilities’ steady dividends, which can raise their P/Es; when rates are high, utilities’ P/Es tend to compress.)
-In early 2025, some utility industry P/Es were quite low – one data source showed the electric utilities sector with an average P/E in the low teens or single digits.
-So, a “good” P/E for a utility might be substantially lower than a “good” P/E for a tech company.
+Many utility stocks trade with P/E ratios around 10 to 20 depending on the interest rate environment.
+When interest rates are low, investors pay more for utilities' steady dividends, which can raise their P/Es; when rates are high, utilities' P/Es tend to compress.

 Real Estate (REITs)

-Real Estate Investment Trusts have varied P/Es and sometimes use a different metric (funds from operations, FFO, instead of earnings).
-But generally, property REITs might trade in the teens or 20s P/E, whereas certain specialty REITs (like data center REITs) can have very high P/E ratios (the data center REIT industry had an average P/E near 95 in early 2025, due to strong growth prospects and accounting nuances).
-This is a reminder that extremely high P/Es can occur in niches, and one should dig into the reasons.
+Real Estate Investment Trusts have varied P/Es and sometimes use a different metric (funds from operations, or FFO, instead of earnings).
+Property REITs might trade in the teens or 20s P/E, whereas certain specialty REITs (like data center REITs) can have very high P/E ratios.
+The data center REIT industry had an average P/E near 95 in early 2025, due to strong growth prospects and accounting nuances.

-These examples demonstrate why you must compare a stock’s P/E to its industry peers.
-A “good” P/E ratio is relative – what’s low for one sector could be high for another.
-Analysts often say “compare apples to apples” when evaluating P/E: compare a tech stock’s P/E to other tech stocks, a bank to other banks, etc. A P/E significantly below the industry average might indicate a value opportunity (or possibly company-specific troubles), while a P/E above the industry average could indicate higher growth expectations (or an overvalued stock).
+These examples demonstrate why you must compare a stock's P/E to its industry peers.
+Analysts often say "compare apples to apples" when evaluating P/E: compare a tech stock's P/E to other tech stocks, a bank to other banks, etc. The stock scores screener on Finance Halo lets you quickly rank stocks within sectors using quantitative deep value and momentum scores, which factors in P/E alongside other key metrics.

 Growth Stocks vs. Value Stocks: P/E Differences

-Investors often categorize stocks as “growth” or “value” based in part on their P/E ratios:
+Investors often categorize stocks as "growth" or "value" based in part on their P/E ratios.
+Understanding this distinction is essential for interpreting what a P/E number really means.

 Growth Stocks